aothree/NLP-Predicting-Subreddit/READme.md

 2. Length (in characters)
 3. Sentiment Analysis compound score

-I then used 'CountVectorizer' to split the text up into words.
-Looking at the top words from each subreddit's 1,000 posts, it was apparent there were some words that could go both ways, like 'game' and 'time'.
-It also looked like there would be some good predictors, for example 'lebron' for the nba subreddit.
+I then used `CountVectorizer` to split the text up into words.
+Looking at the top words from each subreddit's 1,000 posts, it was apparent there were some words that could go both ways, like `game` and `time`.
+It also looked like there would be some good predictors, for example `lebron` for the nba subreddit.

 #### Modeling

-I split our data into training data and testing data using 'Train, Test, Split'.
+I split our data into training data and testing data using `Train_Test_Split`.
 First I used a Logistic Regression model.
 The features were all of the vectorized words columns and the engineered columns listed above.
-Using Pipeline and GridSearchCV, I optimized for certain hyperparemeters and the model was 95.9% accurate.
+Using `Pipeline` and `GridSearchCV`, I optimized for certain hyperparemeters and the model was 95.9% accurate.

 I tried a Random Forest model and the accuracy was slightly lower at 95.5%.